onuralg/Complete-Outfit-Recommendation/README.md

 # Complete-Outfit-Recommendation

-Example results of complete outfit recommendation system. <br/>
+Example results for complete outfit recommendation system. <br/>
 Whole recommendations for each product are available on FashionI.